mackacavs/CV/README.md

 ## HOW I WORK WITH PEOPLE

 #### Leadership
 During my last role at Raft Furniture, I was promoted to assistant manager of our newly-created flagship store in Westfield Shepherd's Bush.
-I lead a team from many different nationalities and backgrounds with the responsibilities of keeping morale high, dealing with any conflicts as and when they would arise and delegating roles to members of staff who were working under me.
+I led a team from many different nationalities and backgrounds, with the responsibilities of keeping morale high, dealing with any conflicts as and when they would arise, and delegating roles to members of staff who were working under me.

 #### The Ability To Be Empathetic
 One of the primary skills I've developed throughout my career is the ability to understand others' concerns and address them in a suitable manner.
 This was developed through working with clients - where it's imperative you understand the wants and needs of your potential customer - and more generally with my colleagues.
 My ability to succeed in my last role - in a high-pressure sales environment - was defined by the relationships I built with people and I'll bring that into any tech-focussed role moving forward.